keirace/FoodForAll/README.md

 Enter the necessary details and complete the payment process.

 Instructions to RUN :
-1. switch to app . on terminal type : "npm run dev" front end will start and follow the below link and you should be on the website ~ FOOD FOR ALL. https:/localhost/****
+1. switch to app . on terminal type : `npm run dev` front end will start and follow the below link and you should be on the website ~ FOOD FOR ALL. https:/localhost/****
-2. for backend server switch to service and "node server.js" you see data connected and running.
+2. for backend server switch to service and `node server.js` you see data connected and running.

-The End.